Path Created with Sketch.

 On the fear of giving critique

 Curators may make queer performances the theme of their programs, but do these performances actually affect the structural operations of the theaters?
 Rarely.
 I speculate that this stagnancy is partly due to an institutional lack of deeper critical engagement in the works of the artists they present.
-In my own meetings with institutions I often feel it: an ability to consume the aesthetics or the surface of the work, but a rejection of anything deeper, claiming it is beyond capacity.
+In my own meetings with institutions I often feel it: An ability to consume the aesthetics or the surface of the work, but a rejection of anything deeper, claiming it is beyond capacity.
 And if anything in the world has an aesthetic that is easy to consume at this moment in time, it is queer performances.

 When presenting new work, I often experience that we are in a time where many are blindly in love with, and afraid of giving a serious critique to, anything carrying the queer label.
 To claim a queer practice is to claim a deeply critical position, a position that wants to be challenged back.
 Challenge, as a way to support and care for the further development of an idea that one finds important.
 By being too easily seduced by the label or afraid of taking the wrong part in the discussion, we quickly end up “exhibiting” instead of engaging, and thereby reducing the work to its aesthetics.
 Susan Sontag wrote something in Notes on “Camp” that reminds me of this problem: